warriorhub/warriorhub.github.io/index.md

 ## Overview

+## Landing Page
+The landing page is presented to users when they visit the top-level URL to the site.

 ### The Problem
 Currently, UH Mānoa has several different event calendars with varying functionality, which are all disconnected from each other.
 For instance, Hamilton Library has its own calendar with events such as trivia night and board game night; however, these events are not advertised on the [UH Mānoa Events Calendar](https://www.hawaii.edu/calendar/manoa/2025/11/5).